-It takes a lot to upstage a German Emperor, but fledgling entrepreneur and good-natured chancer August (Aw-goost) Giesen did just that the day he missed his train to a dinner engagement he was working at.
+It takes a lot to upstage a German Emperor, but fledgling entrepreneur and good-natured chancer August (Aw-goost) Giesen did just that the day he missed his train to a dinner engagement where he was due to work.
 Always one to push an adventure to the limit, on this occasion August outdid himself.

-As a German restaurateur, August had scored the plum job as head waiter at a banquet at Cologne’s grand Dom Hotel for Wilhelm II the last German Emperor and King of Prussia.
+As a German restaurateur, August had scored the plum job as head waiter at a banquet.
+Specifically, a banquet at Cologne’s Grand Dom Hotel, for Wilhelm II – the last German Emperor and King of Prussia.

-But the night before instead of doing the sensible thing and having an early bedtime, August, who loved a good time hit the town.
-A big night out meant he overslept missing the train to work in Cologne.
+But instead of doing the sensible thing and having an early bedtime the night before, August (who loved a good time) hit the town.
+A big night out meant he overslept, missing the train to work in Cologne.

-At this point most would have thrown in the towel, but August Giesen was determined and he was damned if he was going to let something as simple as a missed train stop him from carrying out what his biggest job ever.
+At this point most would have thrown in the towel, but August Giesen was determined.
+He was damned if he was going to let something as simple as a missed train stop him from carrying out his biggest job ever!

 August had a plan.

-The following morning it wasn’t the grand banquet of the court of Wilhelm II on the front page of the paper it was August Giesen and his audacious train ride!
+So it should come as no surprise that the following morning it wasn’t the Grand Banquet of the court of Wilhelm II on the front page of the paper.
+It was August Giesen and his audacious train ride!